-I think people will be surprised by how well Street Songs has turned out.
-The reason it’s something more than just another vanity project is Bruce Kaphan.
-His help has been a blessing.
-He’s a real pro and an all-rounder.
-He has engineered the recordings, mixed them, played on them, coached my singing, orchestrated my ideas, come up with his own ideas, written a string arrangement, and put me in touch with some of the best musicians I’ve ever heard.
-I’ve always had complicated relationships with musicians.
+Street Songs became more than a supplement to the book; it’s integral to it.
+I think of it as the book’s soundtrack album.
+I’d never played most of the songs before.
+Some are songs I’d written about in the book as having affected the course of my life.
+Some showed up in stories.
+One distinctive thing about the collection is its eclecticism.
+They’re not done in any particular style.
+The instrumentation has elements of folk, blues, country, bluegrass, jazz, pop, gospel, and psychedelia.
+The recordings were spread out over a period of five years.
+During that time I put hours and hours into getting myself back in shape musically—singing scales (something I’d never done), working on my vocal range, and studying guitar.
+I think people will be surprised by how well it turned out.
+It’s more than a vanity project.
+The reason for that is Bruce Kaphan.
+His help has been an enormous blessing.
+He’s a pro and an all-rounder.
+He engineered the recordings, mixed them, played on them, coached my singing, came up with ideas, orchestrated my ideas, wrote a cello arrangement, and put me in touch with some of the best musicians I’ve ever heard.
+I’ve always had difficulty dealing with musicians.
 I’m a writer first and often feel like a fish out of water in situations where I have to deal with musicians.
 But I’ve been comfortable working with Bruce.

 Here’s the current running order for the album: